Senior Year Timeline

 - Determine if you need to submit any “last minute” applications

-- Watch for acceptance letters, completed school related forms, check all email from schools.
+- Watch for acceptance notifications, complete school related forms, check all email from schools, check application portals.

 - Be aware of how much time you have to make your decision